Environmental Protection Agency

 What are your agency’s funding priorities over the next two years?

-- Harmful algal blooms, including early detection techniques, understanding causes, and reduction of nutrient loading; and
+- Harmful algal blooms, including early detection techniques, understanding causes, and reduction of nutrient loading.

 - Fairbanks air quality, including improving existing models and reducing emissions that form PM 2.5.

-How does your agency coordinate and collaborate with other agencies to advance your mission in the Arctic?
+How does your agency coordinate and collaborate with other agencies and organizations to advance your mission in the Arctic?

-collaborations with other agencies are formed on a topic by topic basis, and sometimes project by project.
-For example, the has coordinated with the Agency for Toxic Disease and Substance Registry to identify emerging and transboundary contaminants in Alaska, and has partnered with Canada, as well as the Bureau of Safety and Environmental Enforcement and U.S. Coast Guard, to evaluate oil spills in cold water.
+collaborations with other agencies are formed on a topic-by-topic basis, and sometimes project by project.
+For example, the has partnered with Canada, as well as the Bureau of Safety and Environmental Enforcement and U.S. Coast Guard, to evaluate oil spills in cold water.

 Activities in Alaska